kscieslinski/CTF/pwn/README.md

-## Security classes at Warsaw University
+## Security classes at University of Warsaw
 <table>
   <tbody>
     <tr>